 Cheap paint is often very thin.
 Many people who buy the cheapest brands of paint find that they have to buy at least two cans of paint for one wall.
 Rather than having to paint several layers of thin paint over one wall, you can save a lot of time and effort by purchasing higher quality paint!

 Low-quality tires can be a safety hazard.
 They also have a shorter lifespan than higher quality ones, meaning you’ll have to replace them more frequently.
+This can be a strain on your budget.
 You’re better off purchasing decent quality tires that you know are safe and will last a long time.

 If you use a laptop on a daily basis for school or work, it’s probably not a good idea to cheap out on it.
 If you use it often, you need a laptop that is reliable, fast, and has all the capabilities necessary for whatever job or classes you use it for.
 Buying a cheap laptop that’s prone to technical issues is setting yourself up for failure.

 When it comes to appliances like refrigerators and washing machines, chances are you want it to last for years.
 Buying the cheapest option you can find for these appliances might not be the best idea.
 It could be more prone to breaking or not lasting as long, and then you will probably end up buying a more expensive model anyway.